 mentioned above can be expensive so consider cheaper stands if the

-manager of the trust fund is concerned with your spending habits.
+manager of your trust fund is concerned with your spending habits. ;-)

 5. Add absorber pads under your monitors to decouple